scrabbletank/farhome-rules/rulesdoc.md

 |  2/1  |  2/1  |  0/0  | -2/0  |  0/0  |  0/0  |

 ___
-***Quick Footed.*** This creature adds a superior die to all athletic checks.
+***Quick Footed.*** This creature adds a superior die to all athletic challenges.
 Once per rest the Elk can double it's move and sprint speeds.

 **Actions**